kontron/u-boot-smarc-sal28/board/kontron/sl28/README.md

 bootloader environment.
 Eg. the default value for the `boot_targets` will try to boot from many different boot media, so that you may not need the boot selection pins at all.

+The automatic variable `bootsel` is set on every bootloader startup and reflects the state of the pins at that time.
+The variable may be used in custom boot scripts.

 ## Non-volatile Board Configuration Bits